-- Individual meetings with the chair/director and individually with each faculty member
+- Individual interviews with the chair/director and individually with each faculty member

-- Individual meetings with one or two outside faculty members who work closely with the program
+- Individual interviews with one or two outside faculty members who work closely with the program

-- A meeting with the Dean(s) of the programs' school or college
+- An interview with the Dean(s) of the programs' school or college

-- A meeting with the Dean of the Graduate School (if the program has a graduate component)
+- An interview with the Dean of the Graduate School (if the program has a graduate component)

-- A meeting with the Provost and Associate Provost
+- An interview with the Provost and Vice Provost

 3. Follow-up Meeting and Action Plan

 - The evaluator will send their five to seven page review directly to the Office of the Provost.
 It will be distributed to the Chair/Director, the Dean, and the Graduate Council (if a graduate program).